 Memorials may be made in memory of Gypsy Gardner to First Baptist Church, P. O. Box 271, Hillsboro, Texas 76645, Hill County Child Protective Services, 605 S. Ivy St., Hillsboro, Texas 76645 or Monday Review Club, 401 Craig St., Hillsboro, Texas 76645.

-To send flowers to Gypsy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gypsy Gardner, please visit our floral store.